Saturn7569/strmath/README.md

 *Currently only tested on linux*

 ## Usage
-Add the header file to your project and include it using
+Add the header file and the c file to your project and include it using

+**Make sure you have `strmath.h` and `strmath.c` in the same directory or it won't work**

 ```c
 #include <strmath.h>
 ```